Talikap/ChuckBot/README.md

 ```
 Interact with the bot on Telegram:

-Go to telegram app and search tali_chuck_bot
+1.Go to telegram app and search tali_chuck_bot
-Start chatting by sending: /start
+2.Start chatting by sending: /start
-Choose a language by sending: set language <your-language>
+3.Choose a language by sending: set language <your-language>
-Get a joke: Enter a number between 1 and 101
+4.Get a joke: Enter a number between 1 and 101

 ![demonstration](https://github.com/Talikap/ChuckBot/blob/master/ChuckBot.gif?raw=true)